marcgeurts/checker/docs/tasks/ant.md

 If your `build.xml` file is located at an exotic location, you can specify your custom location with this option.
+This option is set to `null` by default.
 This means that `build.xml` is automatically loaded if the file exists in the current directory.